kaciehatley/eat-da-burger/README.md

 * [Future Commits](#future-commits)
 * [License](#license)
 ## <a name="overview"></a>Project Overview
 The Eat-Da-Burger web application showcases the MVC (Model-View-Controller) framework.
-Users can create "orders" of their favorite burgers which are then
+Users can create "orders" of their favorite burgers which are then displayed under the "Not Devoured" category.
+Each burger contains a "devoured" button which, when clicked, moves the burger from one column to another.
+This project utilizes HTML, CSS, Javascript, Node.js, Express.js, MySQL, and Express-Handlebars.
 ## <a name="live"></a>Live Link
 ## <a name="installing"></a>Using Application
 Users may run the application on the live Heroku link: